Do you know when your dog is stressed out or uncomfortable?

 - barks and retreats

-- rolls over on back in submissive way (please don’t hurt me!)
+- rolls over on back (please don’t hurt me!)

 Extreme Signs of Distress in Dogs:

-The next signs are not hard to read in your dog and may appear only when your canine is in an extreme case of fear or panic brought on by a phobia.
+These signs are not hard to read in your dog and may appear when your canine is in an extreme case of fear or panic.